Point Blue Board of Directors

 Jeffrey Kimball, Director

-Member, Board of Directors, The Kimball Foundation; Member, Board of Directors, The Acorn Foundation; made a number of award-winning short dramas, documentaries and experimental films; worked in the film industry as a filmmaker, director, executive producer and music supervisor, working closely with directors such as Gus Van Sant, Robert Altman, and Julian Schnabel; currently producing and directing an hour-long documentary that he originated, about the birds and birders of New York’s Central Park, and developing ideas for further films; manages investments and runs a commercial real estate holding company with his siblings; M.F.A. from New York University and a B.A. from Stanford University.
+Member, Board of Directors, The Kimball Foundation; Member, Board of Directors, The Acorn Foundation; made a number of award-winning short dramas, documentaries and experimental films; worked in the film industry as a filmmaker, director, executive producer and music supervisor, working closely with directors such as Gus Van Sant, Robert Altman, and Julian Schnabel; produced and directed an hour-long documentary that he originated, about the birds and birders of New York’s Central Park—Birders: The Central Park Effect, and is developing ideas for further films; manages investments and runs a commercial real estate holding company with his siblings; M.F.A. from New York University and a B.A. from Stanford University.

 Peter Norvig is a Director of Research at Google, Inc.; previously he directed Google's core search algorithms group.
 He is co-author of Artificial Intelligence: A Modern Approach, the leading textbook in the field, and co-teacher of an Artificial Intelligence class that signed up 160,000 students, helping to kick off the current round of massive open online classes.
 He is a fellow of the AAAI, ACM, California Academy of Science and American Academy of Arts & Sciences.